 Donations started pouring in for the next statue “Olive Oyle, Swee’ Pea and Jeep” and was unveiled during the Popeye Picnic festivities in 2007 and stands downtown near the Randolph County Courthouse – once again with donations engraved on the base.

-During the 29th Annual Popeye Picnic festivities Bluto (a.k.a Brutus) was erected at the corner of Swanwick Street and W. Holmes Street near the Buena Vista Bank parking lot area.
+During the 29th Annual Popeye Picnic (2008) festivities Bluto (the hard-headed brute) was erected at the corner of Swanwick Street and W. Holmes Street near the Buena Vista Bank parking lot area.

 In September of 2014 during the 35th Annual Popeye Picnic Festivities themed “Get An Edjamication” Professor Watasnozzle stands tall on the front lawn of the Chester High School located at 1901 Swanwick Street.

 is erected in front of Reid’s Harvest House

 the statue and get a great bite to eat!!!